Crank Up Your Marketing Efforts This Christmas

 3. Social Media

 Social media is a viable option for promoting your brand and products.
 Pinterest, Instagram, Twitter and Facebook all provide real-time access to customers and their online communities, with social media marketing even more essential during the holiday season.
 Upload holiday-themed images to your accounts, such as product shots in holiday settings or stores/offices decorated for the season.
 Provide regular updates on holiday promotions, sales, return policies and shipping cut-off dates, but don’t forget to add fun seasonal facts and similar information as well.
 Promoting gift card opportunities with links back to official websites is another option.

 Text message marketing is becoming more and more prevalent, as it provides an easy, cost-effective method for reaching the vast majority of your customers instantly.
 Send holiday promo codes to opted-in customers, as well as exclusive holiday coupons and sales alerts.
 Advertise Christmas-themed discounts and specials to potential customers who opt-in, and enjoy a larger database you can utilize all year long.

-Another excellent Christmastime marketing idea is to host an open house at your place of business if applicable.
-Provide cookies and warm cider and or mulled wine, as well as free gift-wrapping for shoppers.
-Raffles, discounts and other special promos also work when advertising an open house, as do cross-promotional efforts, such as offering handmade chocolates from the confectionary across the street.
-If your business caters to children, have a friend or co-worker dress up as Santa and hand out candy canes or Christmas-themed coloring books while taking free photos with customers and their little ones.
+Another excellent holiday marketing idea is to host an open house at your place of business.
+Provide cookies, warm cider, and mulled wine, as well as free gift wrapping for shoppers.
+Raffles, discounts, and other special promos also work when advertising an open house, as do cross-promotional efforts, such as offering handmade chocolates from the confectionary across the street.
+If your business caters to children, have a friend or co-worker dress up as Santa and hand out candy canes or holiday-themed coloring books while taking free photos with customers and their little ones.